explodingcamera/blog/content/rust-os/2-shell/index.md

 We'll also need to implement the `GlobalAlloc` trait, so Rust's `#[global_allocator]` compile time built-in knows how to use our allocator.

 This trait has two methods: `alloc` and `dealloc`.
-We'll only implement `alloc` for now, since we won't be able to free memory with our implementation.
+We'll only implement `alloc` for now since we won't be able to free memory with our implementation.

-The trait also requires that we mark our implementation as `unsafe` since we are dealing with raw pointers and memory addresses.
+The trait also requires marking our implementation as `unsafe` since we are dealing with raw pointers and memory addresses.

 {{ file(name = "src/linear-allocator.rs") }}